 Having little-to-no credit history can actually put you at an advantage over those with a poor credit history.
 This is because you haven’t had the opportunity to prove yourself a creditworthy borrower yet, as opposed to someone who took out a line of credit and missed or defaulted on payments, causing them to have a poor credit score.

 While you still won’t qualify for the best unsecured cards until you show that you’re a responsible borrower, you will have plenty of good options open to you – especially if you’re a student.
 Student credit cards offer rewards for good grades and cash back on purchases, and most have no annual fee.
 This is true for non-students, as well.
-Several no/limited unsecured credit cards offer rewards, no annual fee, and fair APRs.
+Several credit cards for no credit offer rewards, no annual fee, and fair APRs.

 For Fair Credit (651-700)